testmarina/myprojects/README.md

-# projects
+# this is my practice project!
-# Amazon webpage
+# test documentation: test plan and test cases
-# test plan and test cases
+# java test scripts for: